$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

 in contradiction with $\gamma(t) \in \C_n(M)$.

 Let us now show that $h$ is also Lipschitz with respect to the parameter $x_1$.
+Suppose that the germ of $h$ fails to be Lipschitz.
+In this case, the element $(0,0,0)$ belongs to the closure of the set germ:

-Suppose that $h$ fails to be Lipschitz.
-Then we can find two arcs in $X$, say $p(t)$ and $q(t)$, tending to zero along which:
+Then, by curve selection Lemma (see Appendix I), we can find two analytic arcs in $\C_n(M)$, say $p(t)$ and $q(t)$, tending to zero and along which: